justnonamenoname/lifeticle/readme.md

 This may mean that qualia cannot participate in 4-dimensional space.
 Space can be distorted according to the theory of relativity.
 How is this related to qualia space?
 1) The qualia field has its own internal space
-2) The qualia field itself is distorted along with the distortion of space, and for example, a huge gravitational wave can distort the image.
+2) The qualia field itself is distorted along with the distortion of space; for example, a massive gravitational wave can distort the image
 <img src="https://github.com/justnonamenoname/lifeticle/blob/main/images/wave.png">

 **Angle of rotation**